 A bequest to the Chelmsford Public Library creates a legacy for generations of your family.
 We can refer you to experts who can provide sample wording for wills and simple advice upon request.

 Gifts of Appreciated Assets

 Through gifts of publicly traded securities such as stocks, bonds, or mutual fund shares, you have the advantage of seeing your donation at work helping the Library.
 Gifts of highly appreciated stock or securities provide you with a charitable tax deduction, avoidance of capital gains tax, and the satisfaction of helping the Library.
 You can also receive similar benefits from gifts of appreciated real estate.

-Over the years, area corporations have supported the Library in a multitude of ways.
-The children’s book collection, the reference collection and the MacKay Branch Library book budget have all been enhanced through the generous donations of local corporations.
+Over the years, area corporations and small businesses have supported the Library in a multitude of ways.
+Library materials collections, the recent addition of a pocket park adjacent to the library and library programs have all been enhanced through the generous donations of local corporations and small businesses.

-We have also been the recipient of several donations through Employee Matching Gifts programs.
+In addition, many of these companies have Employee Matching Gifts programs.
 Check with your employer to see if they have such a program in place.

 Donations of Books or other Materials